-The Migraine Strong team developed the treatment pie as a way to illustrate the need to attack migraine using a multimodal approach.
-These nine slices represent the medical interventions and lifestyle changes that are known to best affect migraine outcomes.
+Have you ever tried a holistic migraine treatment approach?
+The Migraine Strong team developed the Treatment Pie to illustrate the need to attack migraine using a multimodal approach.
+These nine slices represent the medical interventions and holistic migraine treatments that are known to best effect migraine outcomes.
 When applied together, they have a greater chance of reducing the frequency and severity of migraine attacks than any one slice alone.
-The slices are described below.
+Each slice is described below.

 ** While Migraine Strong writes about the latest in migraine treatments, this is not medical advice.
 We are patient educators and all information you read should be discussed with your doctor.

 The Treatment Pie: A holistic migraine treatment approach